kazualkazzy/LinkinPark-fan-page/README.md

 * Contact form validation to get in touch with band

 ### Expectations:
-* Choisen menu options leads to a correct section of the website
+* Chosen menu options leads to a correct section of the website
 * Can click on a buttons and get expected response
 * Watch videos on a website
 * Content is visually approachable
 * Pop out nav appears in place of navbar on Tablet + Mobile devices
 * Quick Links takes to a wanted part of the website
-* Social Links responds as suspected
+* Social Links responds as expected
 * Contact Us form works correctly

 # Design Choices: